Pylons/pyramid/docs/narr/install.rst

 BFG is known to run properly on all popular (and even some less-popular) Unix-like systems such as Linux, MacOS X, and FreeBSD.

-At the time of this writing, ``repoze.bfg`` will run on Windows systems.
-None of its main developers use the Windows platform regularly, so it is not tested on Windows as well as it is on UNIX.
-Most of the platform-specific documentation (including this chapter) assumes you're installing it on a UNIX system.
+``repoze.bfg`` runs on Windows systems.
+However, none of its main developers use the Windows platform.
+Therefor, most of the platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
+If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.

-:mod:`repoze.bfg` is known to run on Google's App Engine.
+:mod:`repoze.bfg` is also known to run on Google's App Engine.
 See :ref:`appengine_tutorial`.

 It is not known whether :mod:`repoze.bfg` will or will not run under